oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_precheck.md

 # Preface

-This is a control panel for interfacing with mainstream virtualization technologies, supplementing features not supported by virtualization technologies themselves, such as user management, traffic monitoring, NAT port mapping, and custom system images.
+This is a control panel for interfacing with mainstream virtualization technologies, supplementing features not natively supported by virtualization platforms such as user management, traffic monitoring, NAT port mapping, and custom system images.

-Welcome to give the project a ```Star``` for free support --> [https://github.com/oneclickvirt/oneclickvirt](https://github.com/oneclickvirt/oneclickvirt)
+Welcome to support the project with a ```Star``` for free --> [https://github.com/oneclickvirt/oneclickvirt](https://github.com/oneclickvirt/oneclickvirt)

 :::warning
-This is a project in the early stages of development, there may be a variety of bugs and instability, if you use it at your own discretion and risk, updates will be more frequent
+This is a project in early development and may have various bugs and instabilities.
+Please assess the risks before use.
+Updates will be relatively frequent.
 :::

 ## Environment Requirements

 Supported architectures: amd64 or arm64

-Supported systems: Linux, Windows
+Supported systems: Linux, Windows, or any self-compiled system architecture

-Only a public network connection is required.
-The deployed machine does not need to have an independent public IP address; this is just a virtualization control panel that only needs port access to display the frontend.
+Only requires public network access.
+The deployed machine does not need an independent public IP address.
+This is just a virtualization control panel that only needs port display for the frontend.
+In fact, one important reason for development is that I need to manage multiple virtualization environments without a public IPv4 address.

-This control panel has no environment dependency requirements, only a daemon-started backend and a corresponding frontend static file folder.
+This control panel has no special environmental dependency requirements.
+For one-click deployment, you can use the all-in-one Docker image with database included or docker-compose deployment with separated containers.

-Frontend static files can be deployed through ```nginx``` or ```caddy``` or ```OpenResty```.
-Non-source code deployment and non-Docker deployment require API path reverse proxy to the backend port.
+Frontend static files are deployed through ```nginx``` or ```caddy``` or ```OpenResty```.
+For non-source code deployment and non-Docker deployment, API path reverse proxy to the backend port is required.

 ## Platform Features

-- Aligned with internationalization standards, the frontend supports switching between Chinese and English display modes, with Chinese as the default.
+- Language internationalization: Frontend supports bilingual display in Chinese and English, defaults to Chinese display, with switchable default system language

-- Provider Integration: Supports four major mainstream virtualization platforms: ProxmoxVE, Incus, Docker, LXD
+- Provider Integration: Supports ProxmoxVE, Incus, Docker, LXD - four major mainstream virtualization platforms, with more platforms coming soon

-- Flexible Instance Types: Supports creating Virtual Machines (VM) and Containers, providing a unified virtualization resource management experience through abstracted design
+- Flexible Instance Types: Supports automatic creation of virtual machines (VM) and containers (Container), providing a unified virtualization resource management experience through abstraction design

-- Built-in image seed data, no need to search for corresponding platform images yourself.
-All platforms come with self-compiled image loading and support unified management
+- Built-in Image Seed Data: No need to search for platform-specific images yourself.
+All platforms come with self-compiled image loading, supporting unified management or custom image download URLs

-- Automatic NAT Port Mapping: Supports automatic port mapping for IPv4/IPv6, multiple network types:
+- Automatic NAT Port Mapping: Supports automatic port mapping for IPv4/IPv6, with mapped IPs supporting non-public IPs.
+Supports multiple network types:

 ```
 NAT IPv4